joelgardner/Kiko-plus/_posts/2017-06-16-part1-basic-technologies-overview.md

 ---
 layout: post
-title: "(1) A modern JS app: create-react-app"
+title: "A modern JS app: technology overview and client setup"
-description: "Part 1 of a (long) series of posts detailing how I build a modern Javascript webapp.
-In this post, we'll detail the technologies we're using and get through the project setup."
+description: "Part 1: In this post, we'll detail the technologies we're using and set up our client.
+At the end, we'll have a React build pipeline up and running, and we'll be ready to work with JSX, instead of boilerplate."
 date: 2017-06-16
 tags: [javascript, react, redux, node, graphql, mongo]
 comments: true